codezeus/virtualenv-setup/README.md

 export DJANGO_SETTINGS_MODULE=my_app.settings
 ```

-Now when we do `workonn my_app` we will call our script after entering the
+Now when we do `workon my_app` we will call our script after entering the
 environment and we have access to the `django-admin` command instead of using
 `python manage.py` to run Django commands.